 Gluten Free and Refined Sugar Free

-I know that Anzac Day has passed but it inspired me to share my healthy GF and refined sugar free Anzac Biscuit recipe which I have been making for years.
+I know that Anzac Day has passed but it inspired me to share my healthy GF Anzac bikkies and refined sugar free recipe which I have been making for years.
 This recipe is so simple to make, nutritious and makes a great lunch box filer or even a breakfast snack.

 Pure oats are gluten–free and safe for most people with gluten intolerance.
 However, oats are often contaminated with gluten because they may be processed in the same facilities as gluten-containing grains like wheat, rye, and barley.
 If you can, try to get your hands on some gluten free oats.
 I get mine from the whole food place in town but you can get them from health food shops as well.